lesshonor/mechwild-zmk-keyboards/README.md

       import: app/west.yml
     - name: mechwild-zmk-keyboards # Add the name of the repository as a project.
       remote: lesshonor            # This has to match the name for the user you put in the "remote" earlier.
-      revision: main               # This is the the branch of the repository you need.
+      revision: indicators         # This is the the branch of the repository you need.
 Most of the time you can leave this as main.
   self:
     path: config
 ```